-- 4. In covered mall buildings, adjacent to each exterior public entrance to the mall and adjacent to each entrance from an exit passageway or exit corridor to the mall. - 5.
-Where the roof has a slope less than four units vertical in 12 units horizontal (33.3-percent slope), each standpipe shall be provided with a hose connection located either
+- 4. In covered mall buildings, adjacent to each exterior public entrance to the mall and adjacent to each entrance from an exit passageway or exit corridor to the mall.
+In open mall buildings, adjacent to each public entrance to the mall at the perimeter line and adjacent to each entrance from an exit passageway or exit corridor to the mall. - 5.
+Where the roof has a slope less than four units vertical in 12 units horizontal (33.3-percent slope), a hose connection shall be located to serve the roof or at the highest landing of a stairway with stair access to the roof provided in accordance with Section 1009.16.

-- on the roof or at the highest landing of a stairway with stair access to the roof.
-An additional hose connection shall be provided at the top of the most hydraulically remote standpipe for testing purposes. - 6.
-Where the most remote portion of a nonsprinklered floor or story is more than 150 feet (45 720 mm) from a hose connection or the most remote portion of a sprinklered floor or story is more than 200 feet (60 960 mm) from a hose connection, the building official is authorized to require that additional hose connections be provided in approved locations. - [F] 905.4.1 Protection.
-Risers and laterals of Class I standpipe systems not located within an enclosed stairway or pressurized enclosure shall be protected by a degree of fire resistance equal to that required for vertical enclosures in the building in which they are located. - Exception: In buildings equipped throughout with an approved automatic sprinkler system, laterals that are not located within an enclosed stairway or pressurized enclosure are not required to be enclosed within fire-resistance-rated construction. - [F] 905.4.2 Interconnection.
-In buildings where more than one standpipe is provided, the standpipes shall be interconnected in accordance with NFPA 14. - [F] 905.5 Location of Class II standpipe hose connections.
-Class II standpipe hose connections shall be accessible and located so that all portions of the building are within 30 feet (9144 mm) of a nozzle attached to 100 feet (30 480 mm) of hose. - [F] 905.5.1 Groups A-1 and A-2.
-In Group A-1 and A-2 occupancies with occupant loads of more than 1,000, hose connections shall be located on each side of any stage, on each side of the rear of the auditorium, on each side of the balcony and on each tier of dressing rooms. - [F] 905.5.2 Protection.
-Fire-resistance-rated protection of risers and laterals of Class II standpipe systems is not required. - [F] 905.5.3 Class II system 1-inch hose.
-A minimum 1-inch (25 mm) hose shall be permitted to be used for hose stations in light-hazard occupancies where investigated and listed for this service and where approved by the building official. - [F] 905.6 Location of Class III standpipe hose connections.
-Class III standpipe systems shall have hose connections located as required for Class I standpipes in Section 905.4 and shall have Class II hose connections as required in Section 905.5. - [F] 905.6.1 Protection.
-Risers and laterals of Class III standpipe systems shall be protected as required for Class I systems in accordance with Section 905.4.1. - [F] 905.6.2 Interconnection.
-In buildings where more than one Class III standpipe is provided, the standpipes shall be interconnected in accordance with NFPA 14. - [F] 905.7 Cabinets.
+6. Where the most remote portion of a nonsprinklered floor or story is more than 150 feet (45 720 mm) from a hose connection or the most remote portion of a sprinklered floor or story is more than 200 feet (60 960 mm) from a hose connection, the building official is authorized to require that additional hose connections be provided in approved locations.

+[F] 905.4.1 Protection.
+Risers and laterals of Class I standpipe systems not located within an enclosed stairway or pressurized enclosure shall be protected by a degree of fire resistance equal to that required for vertical enclosures in the building in which they are located.

+Exception: In buildings equipped throughout with an approved automatic sprinkler system, laterals that are not located within an enclosed stairway or pressurized enclosure are not required to be enclosed within fire-resistance-rated construction.

+[F] 905.4.2 Interconnection.
+In buildings where more than one standpipe is provided, the standpipes shall be interconnected in accordance with NFPA 14.

+[F] 905.5 Location of Class II standpipe hose connections.
+Class II standpipe hose connections shall be accessible and located so that all portions of the building are within 30 feet (9144 mm) of a nozzle attached to 100 feet (30 480 mm) of hose.

+[F] 905.5.1 Groups A-1 and A-2.
+In Group A-1 and A-2 occupancies having occupant loads exceeding 1,000 persons, hose connections shall be located on each side of any stage, on each side of the rear of the auditorium, on each side of the balcony and on each tier of dressing rooms.

+[F] 905.5.2 Protection.
+Fire-resistance-rated protection of risers and laterals of Class II standpipe systems is not required.

+[F] 905.5.3 Class II system 1-inch hose.
+A minimum 1-inch (25 mm) hose shall be permitted to be used for hose stations in light-hazard occupancies where investigated and listed for this service and where approved by the building official.

+[F] 905.6 Location of Class III standpipe hose connections.
+Class III standpipe systems shall have hose connections located as required for Class I standpipes in Section 905.4 and shall have Class II hose connections as required in Section 905.5.

+[F] 905.6.1 Protection.
+Risers and laterals of Class III standpipe systems shall be protected as required for Class I systems in accordance with Section 905.4.1.

+[F] 905.6.2 Interconnection.
+In buildings where more than one Class III standpipe is provided, the standpipes shall be interconnected in accordance with NFPA 14.

+[F] 905.7 Cabinets.
 Cabinets containing fire-fighting equipment such as standpipes, fire hoses, fire extinguishers or fire department valves shall not be blocked from use or obscured from view.